LucasH15/hyponos/README.md

 You need to create .env file in root project and add :

 DATABASE_URL provide postgresql config, ex: postgres://test:mypassword@localhost:5432/dev
+DATABASE_SSL is a boolean to set SSL connection for database

 FRONT_URL is required for cors security
 ```
 DATABASE_URL=""
+DATABASE_SSL=""
 FRONT_URL="http://localhost:3000"
 ```
 After that, you can run `npm install`